 Where do reduced sodium initiatives stand today?
 According to Food Navigator, the FDA still hasn’t committed to a timeline, but is working diligently toward creating final guidance.
 Part of the reason progress hasn’t been made may be that sodium reduction initiatives have fallen off the radar for food companies.
 But have they fallen off the radar of consumers?

 Not necessarily.
 Consumers, especially those at risk for heart and kidney disease, express interest in reducing sodium in their diets.
-However, they’re making these demands while still expecting clean labels, natural ingredients and great flavor.
+However, they’re making these demands while still expecting clean labels, natural ingredients and great flavor and texture.

 Despite these concerns, processed foods packed with sodium, such as appetizers and snacks, remain popular.
 Food manufacturers are generally hesitant to reformulate their products with lower sodium levels for one reason: they usually don’t taste as good.